orxfun/orx-parallel/docs/use_transformation.md

 Does something bother you?

-`Tour::random` function needs a random number generator (RNG).
+The `Tour::random` function needs a random number generator (RNG).
 However, RNGs are stateful and are only useful with mutable references.
-This means, if we create one RNG and share it with all threads, we would have a race condition, and hence, an undefined behavior.
+If we created one RNG and shared it with all threads, we would have a race condition.

 Therefore, in the example above, we create a new random RNG per created tour.
 This is not how we normally use RNGs; we normally create one and consume the sequence of random numbers it produces.